sutta » sn » sn48 » Saṁyutta Nikāya 48.40

 ‘uppannaṁ kho me idaṁ sukhindriyaṁ, tañca kho sanimittaṁ sanidānaṁ sasaṅkhāraṁ sappaccayaṁ.

 ‘The faculty of pleasure has arisen in me.
-And that has a foundation, a source, a condition, and a reason.
+And that has a basis, a source, a condition, and a reason.

 tañca animittaṁ anidānaṁ asaṅkhāraṁ appaccayaṁ sukhindriyaṁ uppajjissatī’ti—netaṁ ṭhānaṁ vijjati.

-It’s not possible for the faculty of pleasure to arise without a foundation, a source, a condition, or a reason.’
+It’s not possible for the faculty of pleasure to arise without a basis, a source, a condition, or a reason.’

 So sukhindriyañca pajānāti, sukhindriyasamudayañca pajānāti, sukhindriyanirodhañca pajānāti, yattha cuppannaṁ sukhindriyaṁ aparisesaṁ nirujjhati tañca pajānāti.